- PTO policies spell out how much paid time off your employees will get each year, what it can be used for, and how it is earned and approved.

 - While there are no federal laws requiring PTO, businesses will have a hard time attracting top employees without a well-thought-out PTO plan.

-- This article is for business owners who are looking to create a PTO policy for their employees and trying to determine what factors they need to consider when doing so.
+- This article is for business owners who are trying to determine what factors to consider in creating their PTO policy.

 It’s often hard for a small business to compete with large organizations that can offer prospective employees bigger salaries.
 However, one way small businesses can lure top employees is with attractive paid time off (PTO) policies.
-While no federal laws mandate set amounts of PTO, it has become one of the most attractive incentives to offer employees in recent years.
+While no federal laws mandate set amounts of PTO, time off has become one of the most attractive incentives to offer employees in recent years.
+Small businesses can use generous PTO policies to reduce employee turnover and improve recruiting efforts.
+Here’s how to create a PTO policy that works for your employees and your business.

 What is paid time off (PTO)?